tuxology/tracevizlab/labs/102-tracing-wget-critical-path/README.md

 ## Tracing wget and showing the critical path

-In this lab, you will learn to view the critical path of a process, compare two executions of the same program and understand what is happening behind the scenes.
+In this lab, you will learn to view the critical path of a thread from the system's point of view, compare two executions of the same program and understand what is happening behind the scenes.
 In a program, a task may wait for something, for instance, the result of another task or the network.
-These wait dependencies can be seen using the critical path analysis.
-This analysis highlights the active path from the trace and is displayed in the *Critical Flow View*.
-The critical path is the path that, if decreased, can decreased the duration of the application.
+These wait dependencies are computed by the *OS Execution Graph* and can be seen using the critical path analysis.
+The critical path is the path that, if decreased, can decrease the duration of the application.

 ![KernelWaitAnalysisDjango](screenshots/kernelWaitAnalysisDjango.png "Trace Compass Kernel Wait Analysis")